 Michelson Medical Research Grants

-Since then, we continue to make investments in this work through our Michelson Spark Grants program.
-The 2026 Open Educational Resources Spark Grants funding cycle opens on March 2nd and closes on March 16th.
+The cycle opens on May 26th, 2026 and closes on June 9th, 2026.
 During this cycle, Michelson 20MM seeks to fund projects that support systems-level strategies with potential to create positive impact at scale and inform public policy.

 Focus Areas and Funding Priorities

-This year, we’re focusing on projects in California and across the nation.
+This year, we’re focusing on projects in California.
 Focus areas include:

 Funding Cycle Details